-Female power is central to my practice, whether removed or reclaimed.
-I give a voice to the women who need to scream, shout, fight, rebel and reclaim their position.
-Through playful storytelling, I often bring my protagonists into provocative dystopian worlds.
-I question their injustices, reflecting on the belief systems and power structures that affect an individual, drawing from my own experience of being bullied and controlled as a child.
+My practice is deeply rooted in women's experiences, exploring the removal and reclamation of their power.
+Through playful storytelling, I bring my protagonists into provocative dystopian worlds.
+I question their injustices, helping them to rebel against the belief systems and power structures that affect an individual, drawing from my own childhood experiences in an unsettling misogynist environment.

 I occasionally take on the roles of accused witches, hysterical suffragettes, and frustrated housewives.
-I empathise with their frustrations, sadness, and rage, reflecting on my own life as a young girl growing up in Wales, as an outsider and dyslexic, in an unsettling misogynist environment.
+I empathise with their frustrations, sadness, and rage, reflecting on my own life as a young girl growing up in rural Wales, as an outsider and dyslexic.
 I fuel this emotion by creating tension in my work, combining the feminine with the disturbing, including the surreal, the uncanny and the weird.
 I am inspired by Eastern European filmmakers who apply these elements to seduce their audience into a state of being to feel discomfort, ask questions, and have a shift in perception.

 My work takes inspiration from history, mythology, science fiction, and popular culture.
 I work across digital and analogue outcomes, including film, video, collage, interactive experience, and installation.
 I apply a collage approach, overlaying various elements, such as imagery, text, archives, found objects, sounds, footage, animation, and mark-making.
 In Idleness in a Great Source of Evil, I fuse many film techniques, including stop motion, green screen, location shots, CCTV footage, collage animation with text, photography, and mark-making.